-By Meagan Kirby Staff writer Students and parents might be interested to know that for the 2003-2004 school year, loan interest rates have dropped to a new low.
+By Meagan Kirby Staff writer

+Students and parents might be interested to know that for the 2003-2004 school year, loan interest rates have dropped to a new low.

 In July 2003, the student loan interest rate dropped from 4.06 percent to 3.42 percent for out-of-school students.
-For those still in school, the rate dropped to 2.82 percent, and for Parent Loan for undergraduate students, the new rate will be 4.22 per- This year, approximately \$42.4 million in Stafford loans have been certified.
-"The average loan rate is about \$5,000," said David Hutton, director of financial aid at Most borrowers owe about \$17,000 in loans.
-By consolidating their loans, a bor-
+For those still in school, the rate dropped to 2.82 percent, and for Parent Loan for undergraduate students, the new rate will be 4.22 percent.

+This year, approximately \$42.4 million in Stafford loans have been certified.
+"The average loan rate is about \$5,000," said David Hutton, director of financial aid at MTSU.